On Bi-R-Diagonal Pairs of Operators: Operations Involving Bi-R-Diagonal Pairs

-Using the characterization of free independence in terms of moments, it is seen that all operators that appear in the cumulant above are centred, i.e. the following holds
+Since the sets $\{u_l, u_l^*\}$ and $\{Z,Z^*\}$ are freely independent and the sets $\{u_r,u_r^*\}$ and $\{W,W^*\}$ are also freely independent, using the characterization of free independence in terms of moments it is seen that all operators that appear in the cumulant above are centered, i.e. the following holds

-Hence, to find bi-non-crossing partitions that are to yield a non-zero contribution to the sum above, we may only consider partitions on $\{1,2,3,4\}$ that are bi-non-crossing and all of whose blocks are not singletons.
+Hence, to find bi-non-crossing partitions that yield a non-zero contribution to the sum above, we may only consider bi-non-crossing partitions all of whose blocks are not singletons.
 These are the following three bi-non-crossing partitions:

 For $\tau_1,$ we have that

 while for $\tau_2$ we obtain

 For the case of $\tau_3$, it follows that